lpereira/hardinfo/README.md

 - cmake ..
 - make package -j (Creates package so you do not pollute your distro and it can be updated by distro releases)
 - sudo apt install ./hardinfo2_*  (Use reinstall instead of install if already installed)
-- sudo apt install lm-sensors sysbench lsscsi mesa-utils dmidecode udisks2 xdg-utils iperf3 fwupd
+- sudo apt install lm-sensors sysbench lsscsi mesa-utils dmidecode udisks2 xdg-utils iperf3 fwupd x11-xserver-utils vulkan-tools
 - hardinfo2

 **Fedora/CentOS/RedHat/Rocky/Alma/Oracle**